Kishngit25905/streamsight-realtime-analytics/README.md

 ## Dashboard Preview

-_Add a screenshot of your Looker Studio dashboard here._
+_The screenshot of Looker Studio dashboard is here._

 ![Dashboard](dashboard.png)